yracnet/vite-plugin-ssr-config/README.md

 This project provides a Vite plugin to support server-side rendering (SSR) for React applications.
 It allows for efficient SSR bundling and client-side rendering (CSR) for modern web apps.

+## Framework-Agnostic

+While the plugin is designed to be framework-agnostic, it comes preconfigured for **React** and is optimized for use with **react-router-dom**.
+The configuration can be easily modified to suit other routing libraries or use cases, should you wish to switch frameworks or libraries.

+## React Query Support

+With built-in **React Query** support, you no longer need to manually define API endpoints in your server-side code.
+This feature simplifies server-side data fetching and eliminates the need for complex API configurations.
+You can rely on React Query to fetch and manage data on the client side, and let SSR handle the rendering seamlessly.

+## Key Features

+- SSR support with Vite
+- Configured for React and react-router-dom
+- Integrated support for React Query, simplifying data fetching on both the server and client
+- Easy configuration for other use cases or frameworks

 ## Overview

 - **SSR Support**: Integrates SSR into Vite for React applications, enabling server-side rendering and client-side hydration.